michaltakac/michaltakac/README.md

 In 2021 I've founded [DimensionLab](https://dimensionlab.org), where we're working on next-generation engineering and scientific software.

-I'm also a board member of [Paralelná Polis Košice](https://www.paralelnapoliskosice.sk/).
-We've established a physical presence in the heart of Košice city on Hlavná 36 street - come for a great coffee!
+I'm also a board member of [Paralelná Polis Košice](https://www.paralelnapoliskosice.sk/) and [QuestSpace hackerspace](https://questspace.sk/?lang=en).
+We've established a physical presence in the heart of Košice city on Hlavná 36 street - come for a great coffee and hacking on some collaborative projects!

 Beside that I'm coding random crypto projects for fun!